 Antarctic Medal award acknowledges quiet achiever

-The award was a public acknowledgment of Mr Reeve's outstanding commitment and service to Australia's Antarctic work over many years – a public acknowledgment of a quiet achiever, Dr Sharman Stone, Parliamentary Secretary responsible for the Antarctic, said.
+The 2002 award of the Antarctic Medal to a Hobart man was a public acknowledgment of his outstanding commitment and service to Australia's Antarctic work over many years, Dr Sharman Stone, Parliamentary Secretary responsible for the Antarctic said today.

-The award was announced on Midwinters Day 2002 by the Governor-General, His Excellency the Right Reverend Dr Peter Hollingworth AC, OBE.
+Dr Stone was commenting on the announcement of the Antarctic Medal award today, Midwinters Day, by the Governor-General His Excellency the Right Reverend Dr Peter Hollingworth AC, OBE.

-A recent success of Mr Reeve was the organisation of a major Southern Ocean voyage involving a research group of 70 from 13 countries.
+A recent success of Mr Reeve was the organisation of a major Southern Ocean voyage involving 79 scientists from 14 countries.